mitchellmb/frustrated_quantum_convolutional_kernels/README.md

     - E.g., could be naturally used in generic `quantum kernel methods` (reference: [https://www.nature.com/articles/s41467-024-49287-w])
 3) Individual frustrated kernels can combine to increase quantum entanglement of the data or problem, but will require more qubits & circuit depth.
     - By doing so, an initial **product-state-like** system becomes a **fully entangled quantum state** that cannot be decomposed back into a product state.
-    - This additional entanglement enhances the **quantum representation** of the encoded data, potentially revealing new **quantum-only features**.
+    - This additional entanglement enhances the **quantum representation** of the encoded data, potentially revealing new **quantum-only features** that a typical CNN convolutional layer cannot capture.
     - I.e., frustrated kernels are product-like building blocks that, when entangled together, evolve into a fully quantum state with richer, more complex data representations.
     - Creates a simple way to scale frustrated kernels as the NISQ era progresses.